 Citigroup Global Markets Inc. is the global coordinator of the combined offerings and Citigroup Global Markets Inc. is acting as representative of the underwriters named below.
-The combined offerings consist of an offering of a concurrent offering of the equivalent of ADSs in Mexico in the form of the underlying CPOs.
+The combined offerings consist of an offering of 20,282,609 ADSs in the United States and in other countries outside of Mexico and a concurrent offering of the equivalent of 5,217,391 ADSs in Mexico in the form of the underlying CPOs.

-Subject to the terms and conditions stated in the underwriting agreement dated the date of this prospectus supplement, each underwriter named below has agreed to purchase, and the selling ADS holders and the trust have agreed to sell to that underwriter, the number of ADSs set forth opposite the underwriter's name.
+Subject to the terms and conditions stated in the underwriting agreement dated the date of this prospectus supplement, each underwriter named below has agreed to purchase, and the selling ADS holders have agreed to sell to that underwriter, the number of ADSs set forth opposite the underwriter's name.

 Underwriter Number of ADSs

-Citigroup Global Markets Inc.
+Citigroup Global Markets Inc. 3,485,848

-Deutsche Bank Securities Inc.
+Deutsche Bank Securities Inc. 3,485,848

 J.P.
-Morgan Securities Inc.
+Morgan Securities Inc. 1,604,093

-ABN AMRO Rothschild LLC
+ABN AMRO Rothschild LLC 2,005,116

-Credit Suisse First Boston LLC
+Credit Suisse First Boston LLC 3,007,672

 Goldman, Sachs & Co.
+802,046

-ING Financial Markets LLC
+ING Financial Markets LLC 3,485,848

-Merrill Lynch, Pierce, Fenner & Smith, Inc.
+Merrill Lynch, Pierce, Fenner & Smith, Inc. 802,046

-SG Cowen Securities Corporation
+SG Cowen Securities Corporation 1,604,092

-Total
+Total 20,282,609

 The underwriting agreement provides that the obligations of the underwriters to purchase the ADSs included in this offering are subject to approval of legal matters by counsel and to other conditions.
 The underwriters are obligated to purchase all the ADSs (other than those covered by the over-allotment option described below) if they purchase any of the ADSs.
-The selling ADS holders and the trust also have entered into an underwriting agreement with a syndicate of underwriters providing for the concurrent offer and sale of a total of conditioned on the closing of the other.
+The selling ADS holders and the trust also have entered into an underwriting agreement with a syndicate of underwriters providing for the concurrent offer and sale of a total of 5,217,391 ADSs in Mexico in the form of the underlying CPOs.
+The offering described herein and the Mexican offering are each conditioned on the closing of the other.

-The underwriters propose to offer some of the ADSs directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the ADSs to dealers at the public offering price less a concession not to exceed \$ per ADS.
-The underwriters may allow, and dealers may reallow, a concession not to exceed \$ per ADS on sales to other dealers.
+The underwriters propose to offer some of the ADSs directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the ADSs to dealers at the public offering price less a concession not to exceed \$0.38196 per ADS.
+The underwriters may allow, and dealers may reallow, a concession not to exceed \$0.10 per ADS on sales to other dealers.
 If all of the ADSs are not sold at the initial offering price, the representatives may change the public offering price and the other selling terms.